 Alberta Parks acknowledges that Fish Creek Provincial Park is part of the traditional territory of Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprising Siksika, Piikani and Kainai First Nations), the Tsuut'ina First Nation, and the Stoney Nakoda First Nation.
 The City of Calgary is also home to Metis Nation of Alberta, Region III.

 Table of Contents

-BEFORE THE VISIT APPENDIX
+BEFORE THE VISIT

-Preparation 3 Map to Fish Creek PP 32
+- Preparation 3

-Vocabulary and Definitions 4
+- Vocabulary and Definitions 4

-Key Messages 7
+- Key Messages 7

-Pre-trip Discussion 8
+- Pre-trip Discussion

+8

 YOUR DAY IN THE FIELD

-• Schedule 13
+- Schedule 13

-Student Data Forms 14
+- Student Data Forms

+I4